Illustatrations from Hunchback of Notre Dame

 As you might has guessed at this point in this list, Esmeralda and Djali were a popular subject especially pre 1923, when the Lon Chaney movie came out.

-This one is a more imminent moment between the pair.
-While not as refined as some of the other, the simplicity and the composition is lovely.
+This illustration is one is a more inmate moment between the pair.
+While not as refined as some of the other, the simplicity of the composition is lovely and sweet.

 Esmeralda Illustration - 1890

-This is the most illustration on the page.
-Most likely it was draw from life.
 It's unclear which part of the book is being depicted or the mood.
-It looks like she is in Notre Dame but as she is not dressed as prisoner or a nun she is most likely not in sanctuary yet.
+It looks like Esmeralda is in Notre Dame but as she is not dressed as prisoner or a nun she is most likely not in sanctuary yet.